alevchuk/programming-lessions/README.md

 1. Got to https://atom.io/
 2. Click Download for Mac
 3. Go through the installation
-4. Once Atom is open, right-click on it's icon in your Mac's Dock and select Options -> Keep in Doc (that way you don't have to look for the Text Editor every time you need it)
+4. Once Atom is open, right-click on its icon in your Mac's Dock and select Options -> Keep in Dock (that way you don't have to look for the Text Editor every time you need it)

 While text editor installs, install Python 3 (also Xcode and Brew) https://www.google.com/search?q=install+python+3+mac (follow the "Doing it Right" section of the webpage "Installing Python 3 on Mac OS X: The Hitchhiker's Guide to Python") The page will show you how to install Apple Xcode which is a perquisite for installing Python 3 via the Brew package manager.

-Make the command "python" always open "python3.5" (the default on Mac is ptyhon2.6) Open Terminal and run:
+Make the command "python" always open "python3.5" (the default on Mac is python2.6) Open Terminal and run:
 ```
 echo -e '\nalias python="/opt/homebrew/bin/python3.5"' >> ~/.bash_profile